vmware-tanzu-learning/course-spring-boot-native-code/README.md

 docker build -t native-image .
 ```

-## Build and run the native image
+## Run the image you just built

 Run the Docker container:
 ```
 docker run -it -p 8080:8080 -v $(pwd):/mnt/workspace:delegated native-image
 ```
-From within the container, check native-image is installed and working:
+From within the container, check that the `native-image` application is installed and working:

 ```
 native-image --version
 ```

-Also observe the directory from your local machine is available within the image also:
+Also, observe that the directory from your local machine is available within the image also:
 ```console
 root@ad839a8cd71e:/mnt/workspace# ls
 Dockerfile  LICENSE.txt  build         gradle   gradlew.bat  native-x86  settings.gradle